I never thought in a lifetime, back in August 1993 having my twin boys, that I would go through the misery 24 years later.

 Zach quickly became addicted to OxyContin, then fentanyl, and after that, he began actively drug-seeking.
 Zach wanted to play football so bad that after his leg healed he came back for another season in 2016, but was still addicted to the pills.
 After that season he admitted he was depressed and wanted to come home.
 The school let him come back and take online courses, which he failed to complete.
 This leads us further into the nightmare.
 At this time, he became my child, my son, and my addict.

 He wanted to be clean, so he willingly went to 30 day rehabs multiple times, only to come out and use again.
 He began using heroin after he could no longer support his pill habit.
 Three months into heroin use and self-destruction, we used up all of our connections with insurance.
 It was his last outpatient day at Casa de Palmera, I was so scared to see what was going to happen when my girlfriend said just to give New Life House a call.

 I talked with the staff for about 45 minutes, picked up Zach and said, “You are going to LA for 3 months tomorrow.”
 He said, “OK, I want to.”
 We packed his things went to dinner, and the morning of April 4th, 2018.
 I dropped him off and cried all the way back to San Diego.
 This was the best decision we ever made.
 My son, my child, my addict is 19 months sober today.

 I cannot say enough about this program!
 They gave me my son back.
+He is now just my son, not my addict.
 It has been such a pleasure watching these young men turn their lives around.
 It is all accountability, and for that I am forever grateful.
 Watching them all go through the process is absolutely amazing.
 I can’t thank them enough for this gift, and to watch Zach give back is so special.